Letter to the Budget Committee & Residents of Beaverton

-It’s a privilege to submit the city's budget for Fiscal Year 2018-19.
+As the Mayor and Budget Officer, it's a privilege to submit the city's budget for Fiscal Year 2019-20.
 This budget represents the priorities of the Mayor, City Council and the Beaverton Community Vision.
 Our work continues as we build on the plans developed over the past decade to achieve the aim of being the "Best of Oregon."

 Beaverton's revenue trends are generally up over past years.
-Assessed valuation is rising and Building Fund revenue should top the $4.6 million mark, another record year.
+Assessed valuation is rising and Building Fund revenue should top the $4.8 million mark, another record year.
 This year, Beaverton will see hundreds of new homes built in South Cooper Mountain.
 Other revenue increases should come from lodging taxes, right-of-way fees, water revenue, interest earnings and development-related fees.
 We will continue to invest in staff expertise to service the development community, acquire key properties for redevelopment and create the types of infrastructure necessary to assure that private sector development occurs.
-The city's urban renewal efforts, through the Beaverton Urban Redevelopment Agency, are buoyed by substantial private sectors investments driving projections to become one of Oregon's best performing urban renewal agencies.
+The city's urban renewal efforts, through the Beaverton Urban Redevelopment Agency (BURA), are buoyed by substantial private sectors investments driving projections to become one of Oregon's best performing urban renewal agencies.